-'The Scream’ and ‘Madonna’ are his most known works and are on display here.
-The rest of the collection includes over 1,000 additional paintings, including 4,500 watercolors, over 15,000 prints, sketchbooks and other supplies.
+The highlights‘Scream’ and ‘Madonna’ are his most known works and they are both on display here.
+The rest of the collection includes additional paintings, watercolors and prints, sketchbooks and other supplies.
 In addition to the permanent exhibitions, many other world famous artists have had their works displayed here, including another master, Van Gogh.
-To make the best out of your visit, guided tours are available in both English and Norwegian.
-Make sure you don’t miss out by booking tours in advance, as there is limited availability.
-In the gift shop, you can be further inspired by the prints and publications on sale.
+To make the most out of your visit, join a guided tour in either English or Norwegian.
+Make sure you don’t miss out by booking tours in advance, as there is a limited amount of spots available.
+Visit the gift shop where you can get even more inspiration by the prints and publications on sale.

 The man behind the paintingsEdvard Munch (1863-1944) is Norway’s most admired artist.
 He is known for his impact on the symbolist movement in the late 19th century.
 He also went on to pioneer expressionist art.
 He was strongly influenced by the works of his peers, such as Van Gogh and Monet, evidence of which can be seen in his post-impressionism works.
-Munch divided his time between Paris and Berlin until he decided to return to his homeland in the turn of the 20th century.
+The artist divided his time between Paris and Berlin until he decided to return to his homeland in the turn of the 20th century.
 In Norway, his works were influenced by the beautiful nature that surrounded him, resulting in the vibrant use of tones and colors.